-Teachers engage in frequent collaborative professional dialogue across their year level in order to monitor and moderate student learning and assessment (daily, ongoing, team and staff meetings).
-Teaching staff and the leadership team regularly review the deep learnings identified in the achievement standard for each year level to ensure an authentic range of quality learning evidence is planned for and created The OLA school planning template for Religious Education is used to ensure consistency of planning and assessment across year levels.
+Teachers engage in frequent collaborative professional dialogue across their year level in order to monitor and moderate student learning achievement and progress (during team and staff meetings).
+Teaching staff and the leadership team consider the deep learnings identified in the achievement standard for each year level to ensure an authentic range of quality learning evidence is planned for and created.
+The OLA school planning template is used to ensure consistency of planning and assessment across year levels.

-Scope and Sequence for all year levels are monitored and evaluated to ensure mandatory requirements for the teaching and learning of Religious Education curriculum, including the balance and integration of all four curriculum strands, which are Sacred Texts, Beliefs, Church and Christian Life
+Scope and sequence for all year levels are monitored and evaluated to ensure mandatory requirements for the teaching and learning of Religious Education curriculum, including the balance and integration of all four curriculum strands, which are Sacred Texts, Beliefs, Church and Christian Life.